Chillicothe, Illinois: Transportation

 Illinois Route 29 runs through Chillicothe north to south and is a strong artery running between I-180 in the north and Peoria to the south.

 Since its creation the railroad has connected Chillicothe to the outside world.
 The Rock Island Railroad (now Iowa Interstate Railroad) serves Chillicothe paralleling the Illinois River.
 The Rock Island Rockets used to serve Chillicothe connecting Peoria & Chicago.
 As automobiles became more popular, the service was infrequently used.
 The last revenue service by the Peoria Rocket was on December 31, 1978.

 Chillicothe was once a stop on the Santa Fe's Super Chief (Chicago to Los Angeles) & Texas Chief (Lone Star) (Chicago to Houston) on the section of the run between Chicago and Galesburg.
 It was also a stop on the Super Chief's successor, the Southwest Limited/Southwest Chief.
 In 1996, however, following the merger of the Burlington Northern and the Santa Fe railroads to form the BNSF, and a connection put in between the Burlington Northern line from Chicago and the Santa Fe's Chillicothe Subdivision at Cameron, Illinois, the Chief was rerouted to Galesburg over the BNSF's Mendota Subdivision (also used by the California Zephyr) through Naperville, Princeton, and Mendota.
 The last revenue passenger service was on July 31, 1996.

+Unlike its neighbors, Chillicothe's crossing of the Illinois River throughout its history has primarily been via the railroad.
+At one time there was briefly a ferry service connecting residents of rural Woodford County during the 1920s.
+However, any serious proposal to build a road crossing has never gained traction.